Shuffle/Shuffle-docs/docs/extensions.md

 **You should now start seeing data sent from Splunk into Shuffle which can be used inside workflow for further actions.**

+### Eventlog Analyzer
+Note: API integration is unfortunately not supported with EventLog Analyzer.
+However, If you would like to forward logs from EventLog Analyzer to Shuffle.
+For more information please follow this [guide](https://www.manageengine.com/products/eventlog/help/StandaloneManagedServer-UserGuide/Configurations/log-forwarder.html)

 ### ELK
 TBD: Kibana forwarding & ElastAlert